Blupo/ColorPane/docs/technical/api-reference.md

 ### ColorPane.PromptForColor

 ```
-ColorPane.PromptForColor(promptOptions: PromptOptions?): Promise
+ColorPane.PromptForColor(promptOptions: PromptOptions?): Promise<Color3>
 ```

 Prompts the user for a color.
-Returns a Promise that will resolve with a [Color3](https://developer.roblox.com/en-us/api-reference/datatype/Color3), or reject if *either* prompt is already open.
-Cancelling the Promise will close the prompt and a value will not be returned.
+Returns a Promise that will resolve with a [Color3](https://developer.roblox.com/en-us/api-reference/datatype/Color3), or immediately reject if either the color editor or gradient editor prompts are already open.
+If the user closes the prompt without submitting a color, the Promise will be cancelled.

 ### ColorPane.PromptForColorSequence

 ```
-ColorPane.PromptForColorSequence(promptOptions: PromptOptions?): Promise
+ColorPane.PromptForColorSequence(promptOptions: PromptOptions?): Promise<ColorSequence>
 ```

-Prompts the user for a color.
-Returns a Promise that will resolve with a [ColorSequence](https://developer.roblox.com/en-us/api-reference/datatype/ColorSequence), or reject if the prompt is already open.
-Cancelling the Promise will close the prompt and a value will not be returned.
+Prompts the user for a gradient.
+Returns a Promise that will resolve with a [ColorSequence](https://developer.roblox.com/en-us/api-reference/datatype/ColorSequence), or immediately reject if the prompt is already open.
+If the user closes the prompt without submitting a gradient, the Promise will be cancelled.

 ## Events